Deep vs superficial cellulite: differences in appearance and in treatment

 Treatment for deep cellulite

-Deep-acting, high-power radio frequency/ultrasound cavitation remains the best method to remove hypodermal cellulite - always in addition to diet and exercise.
+Deep-acting, high-power radio frequency and/or ultrasound cavitation remains the best method to remove hypodermal cellulite - always in addition to diet and exercise.
 Strong cellulite massage can help.

 Deep cellulite may also be removed with cellulite surgery with an upward-facing laser or ultrasound cannula, but results are usually worse after the procedure than before it, due to the scar tissue bumps produced and other surgery complications.

-This cellulite-like appearance is due to deeply rooted connective tissue strands (retinaculae) that originate from the deep fascia at the bottom all the way to the superficial fascia at the top.
+This deep cellulite-like appearance is due to deeply rooted connective tissue strands (retinaculae) that originate from the deeply seated intermediate fascia at the bottom all the way to the superficial fascia at the top.

 Moreover, subcision/cellfina sometimes do not really work or make things worse.

-And finally, as the collagen strands are there for a reason - to keep skin firm - cellfina and subcision, by definition, leave skin looser and then you need a course of deep-acting, high-power RF to tighten it.)
+And finally, as the collagen strands are there for a reason - to keep skin firm - cellfina and subcision, by definition, leave skin looser and then you need a course of deep-acting, high-power radiofrequency to tighten it.

 Treatment for very deep cellulite

-Deep-acting, high-power radio frequency/ultrasound also remains the best method to remove subcutaneous / very deep “cellulite”, in addition to diet and exercise, with ultrasound cavitation being less useful.
+Deep-acting, high-power radio frequency and deep-acting, high-power ultrasound also remain the best methods to remove very deep cellulite, in addition to diet and exercise, with ultrasound cavitation being less useful.

 Strong cellulite massage can also help, but to a much lesser extent than superficial or deep cellulite.